sidev86/ft_printf/README.md

 <h1>What is a variadic function</h1>

-- To better understand what the term variadic means, let's look at the syntactic definition of the function:
+- To better understand what the term variadic means, let's look at the syntactic definition of the function:<br>

 <code>int printf(const char *format, ...)</code>